 Costs of fieldwork are incurred directly by each member for those installations (clusters of experimental plots) located on their forest management area.
 Work is administered directly by the member, with the FGYA playing a coordination and quality control role.
-FRIP funding for continuation of the Project was approved by FRIAA for the period April 1, 2005 to March 31, 2010 (FRIAA Project FOOMOD-01-03), subsequently amended (May 20, 2009) to a August 31, 2011.
-This new five year proposal covers the period April 1, 2010 to March 31, 2015.
+FRIP funding for continuation of the Project was approved by FRIAA for the period April 1, 2005 to March 31, 2010 (FRIAA Project FOOMOD-01-03).
+A new five year proposal for the next period April 1, 2010 to March 31, 2015 was submitted in February 2011.